vlast92/seoclick-googlemap/README.md

 Module for adding GoogleMap on your site.
-Test